No Result

 The combination of an above-average dividend yield and a monthly dividend makes Chartwell Retirement Residences an attractive option for individual investors.

-But there’s more to the company than just these factors.
+But there’s more to the trust than just these factors.
 Keep reading this article to learn more about Chartwell Retirement Residences.

 Business Overview

-Chartwell Retirement Residences is the largest operator of retirement residences in Canada, with a portfolio of 160 properties and over 25,000 suites across Ontario, Quebec, British Columbia, and Alberta.
+Chartwell Retirement Residences is the largest operator of retirement residences in Canada, with a portfolio of 143 properties and 26,494 suites across Ontario, Quebec, British Columbia, and Alberta.
+About 97% of suites are private pay.

-Its operations are focused on independent living (IL) and assisted living (AL) communities, with limited exposure to long-term care.
+Its operations are focused on independent supportive living (ISL), independent living (IL), and assisted living (AL) communities, with limited exposure to long-term care.

 Chartwell Retirement Residences targets middle-to-upper income seniors in urban and suburban markets, offering hospitality-driven housing with optional care services.